amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 These auxiliary scales often reduce slide and cursor movement distances considerably, thereby speeding up computations.
 But I shall not present the detailed procedures on using these auxiliary scales, because they are procedural optimisations not essential to understanding slide rule fundamentals.
 Interested readers may refer to the user's manuals, which are listed in the resource section at the end of the article.

-## *logarithmic*
+## *logarithm*

-The logarithmic scale is the irony of the slide rule.
+The logarithm $L$ scale is the irony of the slide rule.
 The $log$ function is nonlinear.
-But since the slide rule is built upon this same nonlinear scale, the $L$ scale appears linear on the slide rule.
+But because the slide rule is based upon this very same nonlinearity, the $L$ scale appears linear when inscribed on the slide rule.

 To compute $log(2)$, we manipulate the slide rule as follows: